What to Eat in Osaka: Dotonbori Street Food & Restaurants

 In Japan, there are A LOT of noodle dishes, but each one is entirely different from one another, yakisoba included.
 Yakisoba is a dish made of fried buckwheat (soba) noodles, a special yakisoba sauce, meat (usually pork, sometimes chicken), and finely chopped vegetables usually including cabbage, bean sprouts, carrots, and onion.

 After it’s all fried together it is often garnished with pickled ginger.
-It’s a common street food that is widely available during summer festivals but can also be found as Dotonbori street food too.
+It’s a common street food that is widely available during summer festivals but can also be found as Dotonbori street food.

 Okonomiyaki